 TAST week 3 challenge is Buttonhole stitch – or blanket stitch, as many people call it.
 This stitch is actually the foundation for a whole family of stitches.
-I don’t want to argue over how hand embroidery stitches are classified, as that can be a bit boring, but some people classify stitches according to the hand movement you need to make in order to create the stitch.
-I have found that if people think in terms of what hand action they are using, they can make sense of it and it helps build skills.
-It helps if you group together stitches in families, as you have a rough idea of the sort of movement your hand needs to make.
+People classify embroidery stitches in different ways.
+I like to classify stitch families according to the hand movement you need to make in order to create the stitch.
+I have found that if you think in terms of your hand actions, it’s easier to make sense of it.
+That way, you already have a rough idea of the sort of movement your hand needs to make.

-Grouping hand embroidery stitches in families can be a very helpful way to think about them.
-Of course, if the idea of families of stitches just confuses you, don’t worry about it as it is meant to be an aid – a way of thinking about a stitch – not another thing to remember or be confused about.
+Grouping hand embroidery stitches in families can be a useful way to think about them.
+Does the idea of families of stitches just confuse you?
+Don’t worry, it is just meant to be a way of thinking about a stitch – not a big thing.

 Also, just try out Buttonhole stitch don’t get yourself tangled in testing a whole family of stitches just because I mentioned it!

 The Beyond TAST challenge is Reversed Buttonhole Bar which creates a textured braid-like line that can be used as a border or edging.